16th > February > 2010 Archive

 Nowadays, when it comes to crunching epic amounts of web data, Google's MapReduce credo is all the rage.
 The Mountain View method of distributing back-end compute tasks across a sea of commodity machines has given rise to the open source Hadoop platform, which now underpins Yahoo!, Facebook, and even a chunk of Microsoft Bing.

-MWC Facebook is introducing a lower-than-low-bandwidth way to get aboard its überpopular social-networking service.
+MWCMWC Facebook is introducing a lower-than-low-bandwidth way to get aboard its überpopular social-networking service.
 None too surprisingly, it's called Facebook Zero.

 Verizon Wireless has joined forces with Skype to allow select BlackBerry and Android phones to make internet calls across its 3G network starting in March.